 - Main content area - Page background under Main content

 - Header - Header background color under Site header

 - Prefooter - Pre footer background under Prefooter

 - Footer - Footer background under Footer

 Adjust the text style, size, and color with Page text and Heading tweaks under Main content.

 The site header, sidebar navigations, and page banners have their own font and color options.

 Bedford index pages turn the content from multiple pages into stacked sections, so you can highlight different images and information in one location.
 Content sections are made from layout pages and are a good option for adding text, buttons, and other blocks.

-- Add page thumbnails to create banner images or videos, or to create a banner slideshow.
+- Add page featured images to create banner images or videos, or to create a banner slideshow.